 - a) Food trucks/carts shall only be permitted to operate from dawn to dusk.
 Food trucks/carts shall not operate after dark and shall not be on the permitted property when not in operation. - b) Food trucks/carts shall not have permanent accessory structures associated with their food vending business (bathrooms, picnic tables, storage, etc. - c) Food trucks/carts shall not have signage displayed that is not permanently attached to the vehicle (truck/cart).
 Temporary signage attached to the food truck/cart will not be permitted. - d) Food trucks/carts may have accessory lighting that is specific to the safe travel of their patrons (vehicles pathways).
 All accessory lighting will be operated by the food truck/cart and not a permanent service. - e) Food trucks/carts must have a minimum property area (lot size) of 0.40 acres to operate their business and a minimum of four parking stalls (for the first food truck/cart). - f) Each additional food truck/cart on the same property will be required to have an additional area of 0.25 acres and two additional parking stalls.
 There shall not be more than four food trucks/carts permitted on one lot at any time. - g) Food trucks/carts must be entirely self-contained.
-Temporary or permanent electrical services will not be permitted unless required by the North Carolina State Building Code.

-8) Special uses.

-- a) Buildings with a footprint of more than 1,500 square feet; or two or more commercial units or buildings, whether attached or detached, which have a total footprint of more than 1,500 square feet, are located on a single parcel of property or on contiguous parcels owned by the same owner and are developed over a period of two years. - b) Animal boarding kennels meeting the following conditions: - i) The lot on which the boarding kennel is located shall be a minimum of one acre. - ii) Any building or pen housing animals shall be located a minimum of 150 feet from any residentially developed or zoned property. - iii) All activities, with the exception of animal exercise areas, shall be conducted within an enclosed sound proof building. - iv) Areas used for exercising of animals shall be securely fenced to prevent the animals from straying. - v) All animal food and refuse shall be kept in airtight containers.
-Refuse shall be disposed of on a regular basis. - vi) Animal waste shall not be stored within 150 feet of any property line or water course unless the storage is located indoors. - vii) The total number of kennels shall not exceed 30. - viii) The kennels shall not permit sound to constitute a nuisance to neighboring properties. - ix) No odors greater than ambient odors shall be detectable at the lot boundaries of the lot containing the kennels. - x) Animals shall be kept indoors between the hours of 9:00 p.m. and 7:00 a.m. - xi) An attendant must be with the animal(s) at all times when the animal(s) are outside. - xii) Animals boarded shall be limited to dogs and cats.
+Temporary or permanent electrical services will not be permitted unless required by the North Carolina State Building Code. - 8) Special uses. - a) Buildings with a footprint of more than 1,500 square feet; or two or more commercial units or buildings, whether attached or detached, which have a total footprint of more than 1,500 square feet, are located on a single parcel of property or on contiguous parcels owned by the same owner and are developed over a period of two years. - b) Animal boarding kennels meeting the following conditions: - i) The lot on which the boarding kennel is located shall be a minimum of one acre. - ii) Any building or pen housing animals shall be located a minimum of 150 feet from any residentially developed or zoned property. - iii) All activities, with the exception of animal exercise areas, shall be conducted within an enclosed sound proof building. - iv) Areas used for exercising of animals shall be securely fenced to prevent the animals from straying. - All animal food and refuse shall be kept in airtight containers.
+Refuse shall be disposed of on a regular basis. - vi) Animal waste shall not be stored within 150 feet of any property line or water course unless the storage is located indoors. - vii) The total number of kennels shall not exceed 30. - viii) The kennels shall not permit sound to constitute a nuisance to neighboring properties. - ix) No odors greater than ambient odors shall be detectable at the lot boundaries of the lot containing the kennels. - x) Animals shall be kept indoors between the hours of 9:00 p.m. and 7:00 a.m. - $\it xi$ ) An attendant must be with the animal(s) at all times when the animal(s) are outside. - xii) Animals boarded shall be limited to dogs and cats. - 9) Development standards. - a) Structure size standards.
+New structures in the General Commercial District shall not exceed a footprint of 1,500 square feet unless approved as a special use in accordance with the provisions set forth in Section 3.7.15. - b) Lot size standards.
+There is no minimum lot size in the General Commercial District.